psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall authenticate the confidential client at the token endpoint using one of the following methods (this overrides FAPI part 1 clause 5.2.2.4):
     1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [MTLS];
     2. `private_key_jwt` as specified in section 9 of [OIDC];
+1. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;

 #### 5.2.3 Public client